MatteoZinni/R_Aeshna_juncea_cyanea/README.md

 | ```endDayOfYear```  | The latest integer day of the year on which the Event occurred  |

 ## [Data extraction](https://github.com/MatteoZinni/R_Aeshna_juncea_cyanea/blob/master/Aeshna_analysis/03_aeshna_juncea_cyanea_data_extraction.R)
-Data extraction from rasters has been carryed over using the ```raster``` function on previously loaded data.
+Data extraction from rasters has been carried over using the ```raster``` function on previously loaded data.
 Bioclimatic variables are derived from the monthly temperature and rainfall values in order to generate more biologically meaningful variables (30 arc-seconds spatial resolution - Km<sup>2</sup>).
-Land cover (100 m spatial resolution  comes from the 2018 Corine Land Cover.
-CLC is referring to a European programme establishing a computerised inventory on land cover of the 27 EC member states and other European countries.
+Land cover (100 m spatial resolution)  comes from the 2018 Corine Land Cover.
+CLC is referring to a European program establishing a computerized inventory on land cover of the 27 EC member states and other European countries.

 |Variable | Wordclim name    | Description|
 |---------|-----|-----|